 Understanding How to Prevent Cockroach Infestations

 You can never truly know where a cockroach has traveled or what bacteria it could bring onto your property, which is why understanding how to identify a cockroach infestation and prevent your home from being targeted is an important step for any Texas homeowner to take.
 A few of the cockroach warning signs you can keep watch for are:

 - Droppings.
 Cockroaches will leave dark-colored droppings in areas they frequent regularly.

 - Shed skins.
 As cockroaches mature, they must shed their old skins once they’ve grown too large.
 If you are finding shed cockroach skins on your property, cockroaches are nearby.

 - Unpleasant odor.
 In established cockroach infestations, cockroaches may emit a strong unpleasant odor.

 Preventing cockroaches from invading in the first place is always better than finding out your home has an infestation.
 There are several ways you can reduce your risk for a cockroach infestation, including reducing the moisture on your property, keeping your garbage cans sealed, and cleaning out clutter from your Texas home regularly.

-However, the best solution for any type of pest invasion is contacting a professional pest control provider such as Cantu Pest Control.
+However, the best solution for any type of pest invasion is to contact a professional pest control provider such as Cantu Pest Control.
 We are always striving to improve our services to ensure your property gets the most effective pest protection possible.
 Reach out to the technicians here at Cantu Pest Control today for year-round pest control and prevention services!